brianwalborn/rep-mate/docs/SETUP.md

 # Setup Guide

-Get RepMate up and running on your local machine with Docker in under 5 minutes.
+Get Rep Mate up and running on your local machine with Docker in under 5 minutes.

 ## Prerequisites